ClareLim/SearchForTvShow/README.md

 > "Television is chewing gum for the eyes." - Frank Lloyd Wright

+## Features:

+- I used the search endpoint of tvmaze.com/api to call shows.

 ## Disclaimer:

 - I used a form that needs to be submitted instead of input event or change event or keydown because I wanted to avoid doing an API call or HTTP request that is too heavy.